awsdocs/aws-config-developer-guide/doc_source/gs-console.md

 1.

    If you are setting up AWS Config in a region that supports rules, choose **Next**\.
-See [Setting Up AWS Config Rules with the Console](setting-up-aws-config-rules-with-console.md)\.
+See [Using AWS Config Rules with the Console](setting-up-aws-config-rules-with-console.md)\.

    Otherwise, choose **Confirm**\.